hindu-comm/weblogs/agnimaan/2016/03/2016-03-26_guan-yu-pagan-reverence-of-anything-awesome.md

     a literal look at the new altar to pagan gods they might consider it satanic.([DailyBeast](http://www.thedailybeast.com/articles/2015/02/05/why-iceland-is-building-a-temple-to-its-pagan-gods.html))

-Well, Guan Yu/ varuNa was kind to me that day – the Hispanictech (who identified the statue upon asking) allowed me to take my car home and return with my wallet.
+Well, Guan Yu/ varuNa was kind to me that day – the Hispanic tech (who identified the statue upon asking) allowed me to take my car home and return with my wallet.